Ivan-Dorofeev/tg_images/README.md

 # tg_images
-Get images from NASA, SpaceX and send to telegram channel
+Get images from NASA, SpaceX and send to telegram channel.

 # Information
-All images downloads to folder "/image"
+All images downloads to folder "/image".

 # Install
 First of all, install packages from **_requirements.txt_**: